rongxinxia/resumeol/README.md

 All three are in client/src/component

-The components routing is achieved by React-Router and the global states are maintained by React-Redux.
+The components routing is achieved by React-Router and global states are maintained by React-Redux.

-The asynchronous actions is mainly achived by client/src/actions and client/src/reducers
+The asynchronous actions are mainly achived by client/src/actions and client/src/reducers

 How a request is sent from frontend to backend:

 - Components call actions (Resume/Authentication/Information).
 - Actions send HTTP requests to the server.
 - The server sends back the response.
-- Actions process the responses and update states.
+- Actions process responses and update states.
 - Components update with updated states.